-- Accounting Fundamentals Standards Section
+- Accounting Fundamentals Section

-- Chart of Accounts and General Ledger Standards Section
+- Chart of Accounts and General Ledger Section

-- Financial Statements Accounting Standards Section
+- Financial Statements Accounting Section

-The Multi-Year Stale Balance Report is a new report introduced to help locate and investigate stale asset and liability balances within the financial statements.
+The Multi-Year Stale Balance Report is a new report introduced to help locate and investigate potential stale asset and liability balances within the financial statements.
 Stale balance analysis is an important process because it helps fiscal officers and users of the financial statement pinpoint and isolate issues on the balance sheet which have a direct impact on the income statement and cause a misrepresentation of the overall financial position of the entity.
 As a general overview, stale balances are assets or liabilities whose balances have not changed for an extended period of time.
 A common example is an accounts payable invoice that was never paid or an outstanding credit memo.
 For further information regarding assets and liabilities, see the balance sheet instructions.
-The Multi-Year Stale Balance Report looks at all assets and liabilities.
-Stale balance(s) must be investigated and adjusted to ensure the balance sheet accurately reflects assets and liabilities.
+The Multi-Year Stale Balance report looks at all assets and liabilities.
+Stale balance(s) must be researched, investigated, explained, and adjusted to ensure the balance sheet accurately reflects assets and liabilities.

 In order for a balance to be considered stale, it must meet the following requirements:

 - The present balance (Year 0: Actual Thru Present) cannot not be zero.

 - The balance must remain consistent for at minimum two years.